cyco130/vavite/packages/node-loader/readme.md

 });
 ```

-And run your project with `node --experimental-loader @vavite/node-loader my-server-entry.js`.
+And run your project with `vavite-loader vite dev`.

-You can add the `-r @vavite/node-loader/suppress-warning` before the loader option to suppress the warning about experimental loader.